Logiqx/gps-details/docs/devices/garmin/fonts/README.md

 #### vivoactive and Forerunner

-The vivoactive 3 is quite similar, so it has been included with the other 3 watches.
+The vivoactive 3 is quite similar to the other 3 watches in terms of fonts and layout, so it has been included in this group.

 | Model          | Resolution | Font                      |
 | -------------- | ---------- | ------------------------- |